repyh3/typego/README.md

 TypeGo is a TypeScript runtime built on Go.
 It lets you write TypeScript code that can directly import and use Go packages, leverage NPM modules, and compile everything into a standalone native binary.

+> [!WARNING]
+> **Proof of Concept**: This project is currently a proof-of-concept and is **not intended for production use**.
+Maintenance will be random based on personal interest.
+>
+> **Community**: You are heartily encouraged to fork this repository and extend it!
+PRs are welcome, but active support is not guaranteed.

 ## Why TypeGo?

 Backend development usually means picking a side: TypeScript for developer experience, or Go for operational simplicity.
 TypeGo lets you have both.